ckan/ckan/doc/maintaining/tabledesigner.rst

 ==========================

-Below the data preview under "Table Designer" click the "Excel template" button to download a blank template ``xlsx`` file.
+Below the data preview under "Table Designer" click the "Excel template" button to download a clean template ``xlsx`` file.
 Open the template in Excel, LibreOffice, Google Docs or other Excel-compatible spreadsheet application.

 .. image:: /images/table_designer_excelforms.png

-The template header, here "Bicycle Counters", is set based on the resource name.
+The template header (here "Bicycle Counters") is set based on the resource name.
 Each column corresponds to one of the fields defined.
 Enter data into the rows starting right of the "▶".

 .. note:: Use "paste special: values only" when pasting data into the template or the error highlighting and column formatting will be removed.